Magnetic chicane

 A magnetic chicane also called a bunch compressor helps form dense bunches of electrons in a free-electron laser.
-A magnetic chicane makes electrons detour slightly from their otherwise straight bath, and in that way is similar to a chicane on a road.
+A magnetic chicane makes electrons detour slightly from their otherwise straight path, and in that way is similar to a chicane on a road.

-A magnetic chicane consists of four dipole magnets, giving electrons at the beginning of a bunch a longer path than electrons at the end of the bunch, thereby allowing the laging electrons to catch up.
+A magnetic chicane consists of four dipole magnets, giving electrons at the beginning of a bunch a longer path than electrons at the end of the bunch, thereby allowing the lagging electrons to catch up.

 Free-electron laser

 A free-electron laser depends upon a beam of tightly bunched electrons.
-Short bunches of electrons are produced by a photoinjector, but they quickly grow, because electrons have negative charge and little mass, causing the bunch to expand.
+Short bunches of electrons are produced by a photoinjector, but they quickly elongate, because electrons have negative charge and little mass, causing the bunch to expand.
 As the bunch is accelerated, the electrons gain mass and quickly approach the speed of light.
 After that, electrons at the end of the bunch cannot go any faster to catch up with electrons at the beginning of the bunch.